peteroupc/encoding/api/com.upokecenter.text.Encodings.md

     public static byte[] StringToBytes(ICharacterEncoder encoder, String str)

-<p>Converts a text string to a byte array using the given character encoder.
+<p>Converts a text string to a byte array using the specified character
+ encoder.
 When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). </p><p>In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoder and can be called as follows: <code>
  encoder.StringToBytes(str)</code>.
 If the object's class already has a StringToBytes method with the same parameters, that method takes precedence